humanagent/humanagent/README.md

 Right now I'm an agentic engineer.
 I work on agents that live in group chats with real people, which is mostly about teaching them when not to answer.

 I like startups, agents, and building tools for stuff I actually do.
 Buenos Aires, Argentina

-### Track
+### Work

 **[XMTP](https://xmtp.org/)** — 2023–now.
 Agentic engineer; before that staff PM, QA and devrel.